Lion House Dinner Rolls with Honey Butter

 - WATER

-- NONFAT DRY MILK (INSTANT OR NON-INSTANT)
+- iNSTANT NONFAT DRY MILK (OR NON-INSTANT)

-- DRY YEAST
+- ACTIVE DRY YEAST

 - SUGAR